mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 be taken as around 50m.
 Combat at this range makes it difficult to keep track of the big picture, imposing DM-2 on checks other than those pertaining to the immediate situation.
-Although less chaotic than a close- assault situation, a force engaged at Combat range will be distracted from anything but the situation at hand.
+Although less chaotic than a close-assault situation, a force engaged at Combat range will be distracted from anything but the situation at hand.
 This of course assumes the enemy is active.
 If they are hiding or have been suppressed to the point where they